Lydia Bailey

-Lydia Bailey is a 1952 American historical film directed by Jean Negulesco, based on the novel of the same name by Kenneth Roberts.
-It stars Dale Robertson and Anne Francis.
+Lydia Bailey is a 1952 American historical adventure film directed by Jean Negulesco and starring Dale Robertson, Anne Francis and Charles Korvin.
+It was made by 20th Century Fox and based on the 1947 novel of the same name by Kenneth Roberts.

 Plot

-In 1802, lawyer Albion Hamlin travels from Baltimore to Cap François in Haiti.
-He wants to obtain the signature of Lydia Bailey, whose late father left his large estate to the United States government, who needs the money.
-Haiti is in turmoil because Napoleon Bonaparte is trying to reclaim control of the island.
+In 1802, American lawyer Albion Hamlin travels from Baltimore to Cap-Français in Saint-Domingue during the Haitian Revolution.
+He wants to obtain the signature of Lydia Bailey, whose late father left his large estate to the American government, which needs the money.
+Saint-Domingue is in turmoil as French troops are being sent by Napoleon to reclaim control of the colony from Toussaint Louverture.

-Albion heard that Lydia will be with her fiancé, Col. Gabriel D'Autremont.
-Albion is shocked when his young guide, Nero, is killed by men trying to steal his luggage.
+Albion learns that Lydia is with her fiancé, French Colonel Gabriel D'Autremont, in the outskirts of Cap-Français.
+Albion goes to the American consulate in the city, but is shocked when his young guide Nero is attacked by men trying to steal his luggage.
+They attack him too but he is able to fight them off and rescue Nero with the help of a kind stranger.

-Albion learns that the D'Autremonts are living at their country chateau inland.
-He is knocked unconscious, and wakes up to find out he was knocked out by King Dick, an educated man who supports Toussaint L'Ouverture.
+Albion learns that Lydia and Gabriel are living at their rural estate further inland.
+He is knocked unconscious, and wakes up to find out he was knocked out by the stranger who previously saved him, an educated Black man named King Dick who supports Louverture.
+He tells Albion that there are many dangers as there are other gangs of armed men roaming the countryside who block their way, and who don't look kindly at anyone they think is pro-French.

-He reluctantly follows him to the D'Autremonts, and finally meets up with Lydia Bailey.
-Lydia consents to sign Albion's documents but Napoleons troops arrive and war breaks out.
-They struggle to get through the jungle back to the American ship in the bay and finally make it to the ship with King Dick's help.
+He reluctantly follows King Dick to D'Autremont's estate and finally meets with Lydia.
+She agrees to sign Albion's documents, but French troops arrive in Saint-Domingue and war breaks out, with Gabriel joining the city garrison of Cap-Français.
+Louverture's troops attack the estate, and Albion and Lydia make their way through the jungle back to the bay with King Dick's help and eventually board the American ship which brought Albion to Saint-Domingue.